By David Joel Miller.

 People in early recovery frequently are looking for a job.
 When we ask them what kind of job that would like they often say “anything.”

 When you’re short on money, most people are willing to do just about any job in the short run.
-But over the long haul many jobs doing anything burn people out and leads to unhappiness.
+But over the long haul, many jobs doing anything burns people out and leads to unhappiness.